Trying to generate demand too early for a B2B SaaS company can significantly drain time and resources. Prioritize these five marketing strategies...

 Let's take a minute to dissect this equation and see why it makes sense.

 Regardless of fancy formulas, what does this really mean?
-Most B2B SaaS ventures find themselves on the left side of this spectrum, in relatively underdeveloped market segments.
-So why worry about potential slower growth rates in the distant future?
+Most B2B SaaS ventures find themselves on the left side of this spectrum, in relatively underdeveloped market segments (and if you'd like to learn more about how that should impact your go-to-market strategy, see this blog).
+So why worry about potentially slower growth rates in the distant future?

 For example, you might be convinced that you can afford a relatively high Customer Acquisition Cost (CAC) because of your exponential growth forecast and the impact on the Customer Lifetime Value (CLV) and its impact or your ability to afford a higher CAC.